 If you can afford somewhere exotic, go for it.
 The thrill of a safari, seeing the Northern Lights or snorkelling in South East Asia together, will forever stay with your teenager and you.
 Check what the best time of year is for your chosen adventure, considering weather, what you want to do (snorkelling and the Northern Lights both require the right conditions / time of year), safety of your travel destination and vaccinations.
 This type of holiday will require a bit more research, but it will be a family adventure of a lifetime!

 If you both like the beach or both like the mountains, then you won’t have much trouble finding a teenage friendly resort that offers a bit of everything for both of you.
 Finding a compromise if your young adult is a thrill-seeker and you are a sun-lover, can be a little more challenging.
 But it needn’t be so:

 Mountain and activity holidays with teenagers

 Many mountain resorts now offer such excellent facilities that you are both well-catered for.
-If you choose to go to Austria where temperatures regularly reach 30 to 35 degrees Celsius in the summer months, you could sun bathe at a lake against the picturesque backdrop of mountain peaks or get pampered in the spa whilst your teenager is doing archery, rafting, quad biking or paragliding or attending a type of forest school for teens with campfires, torch lit walks and overnight camping in the woods.
+If you choose to go to Austria where temperatures regularly reach 30 to 35 degrees Celsius in the summer months, you could sun bathe at a lake against the picturesque backdrop of mountain peaks or get pampered in the spa whilst your teenager is doing archery, rafting, quad biking or paragliding or attending a forest school for teens with campfires, torch lit walks and overnight camping in the woods.
 Single Parents on Holiday regularly offer single parent activity holidays in Austria which are suitable for teenagers.

 Holidays in the sun with teenagers